ribid1/dbdis/README.md

 - The left space in pixel is shown at the top of the right and the left row

 V2.4 Second page and speed box added
+V2.6 Changed the format of the config file to .jsn